bkesterbyld/maroon-potato/src/pages/index.md

       - title: Expand
         content: >
-          Most low code platforms have computing limitations or require you to learn something exotic and time-consuming.
-Above uses an imperative programming model that delivers the power of languages like C and Java in an easy, straightforward approach.
+          Most low code platforms have computing limitations or require you to learn something proprietary.
+Above delivers the power of languages like C and Java in an easy, straightforward logic-building approach that scales from simple to the most demanding use cases.
         actions:
           - label: Learn More
             url: /platform